Hungary Women v Scotland Women

 Arsenal skipper Kim Little has retired from international football at the age of 31 after 140 appearances and 59 goals.

-Corsie is also looking forward to playing at Hampden and reckons making the national stadium home or this campaign sends a "really huge message".
+Corsie is also looking forward to playing at Hampden and reckons making the national stadium home for this campaign sends a "really huge message".

 "The way people perceive the game will grow massively and that will naturally bring in more fans," added the Kansas City skipper.